ReconAI/AM-Traffic-I-Phase-2-Iteration-2-Task2-Pytorch/README.md

 # Requirements
 To be able to install Fastai on Valohai, part of the requirements could be found in *requirements.txt* and you can find the rest of them in the yaml file instructions.

-For a normal environment Fastai setup: (Or visite https://docs.fast.ai/install.html )
+For a normal environment Fastai setup: (Or visit https://docs.fast.ai/install.html )
 ```sh
 pip install torch
 pip install fastai